-This is a step by step guide to using the Loss of the Night app.
-I have tried to make it as complete as possible, so if anything is unclear, please let me know in the comments and I will revise the instructions.
+This is a step by step guide to using the Loss of the Night app for Android (v2.0).
+If anything is unclear, let me know in the comments and I will revise the instructions.

 Android phone running at least Android 2.1, but preferably Android 4 or higher.